Derrick Rose Looks To Rebound After Disastrous Year With New York Knicks

 Knicks president Phil Jackson indicated at last Friday’s bizarre press conference that the team has some mutual interest in a reunion with the oft-injured point guard.

-“He expressed the fact that he wants to be back,” Jackson told reporters at the Knicks’ practice facility in Greenburgh, New York, last week (via CBS Sports).
+“He expressed the fact that he wants to be back,” Jackson told reporters at the Knicks’ practice facility in Greenburgh, New York, last week via CBS Sports.
 “We talked about going through rehab and work and whatever he has to do, and he has chosen to go back to Chicago to do that.
 He will be in L.A.
-But he also took the time out to say he really enjoyed playing here even with the losses, which, of course, surprises us a little bit because he’s been on some very successful teams.
+But he also took the time out to say he really enjoyed playing here even with the losses, which, of course, surprises us a little bit because he’s been on some very successful teams.”

 “But he said he wants to have a chance to redeem himself as a player.
 Which, I like that attitude.
 I like who Derrick represents as himself.
 He’s a warrior directed at taking on the big challenges.”